tomrittervg/torflow/NetworkScanners/BwAuthority/README.spec.txt

 3.1.
 Modeling Measurement as PID Control

-   The bandwidth authorities measure F_node: the filtered stream capacity through a given node (filtering is described in Section 1.6).
+   The bandwidth authorities measure F_node: the filtered stream capacity through a given node (filtering is described in Section 1.6) times the circuit success rate of circuit EXTENDs to the node (1.0 - circ_fail_rate).

+   In PID control, we add in this extra failure rate as a damper, to prevent the PID control system from driving nodes to CPU overload.
+Once nodes begin failing circuits, we want to stop devoting more capacity.

-   The PID Setpoint, or target for each node is F_avg: the average filtered stream capacity observed in the network
+   The PID Setpoint, or target for each node is F_avg: the average F_node value observed across the entire network.

    The normalized PID error e(t) for each node is then: